-A “National Interest Waiver” is a waiver of the job offer requirement to a U.S. worker for an employment based petition if the alien’s work can be deemed to be in the “national interest.”
-The National Interest Waiver is available for professionals with advanced degrees and people of exceptional ability.
-This requires filing Form I-140 with an Immigration Service Regional Processing Center together with proof of the alien’s advanced degree (Masters Degree or higher or bachelor’s degree plus 5 years progressive work experience) or exceptional ability.
+A “national interest waiver” is a waiver of the job offer requirement to a U.S. worker for an employment-based petition if the alien’s work can be deemed to be in the “national interest.”
+The national interest waiver is available for professionals with advanced degrees and people of exceptional ability.
+This requires filing Form I-140 with the CIS regional processing center together with proof of the alien’s advanced degree (a master’s degree or higher or bachelor’s degree plus five years progressive work experience) or exceptional ability.
 In addition, documentation supporting that the work the alien undertakes is in the national interest must also be submitted.
 Typically, this will consist of letters of recommendation plus a resume from other professionals who have reviewed the alien’s work.
 We also provide proof of the advanced degree, copies of any awards, copies of research studies, copies of newspaper articles or publications of the alien’s work, copies of program seminars where the alien has presented professional papers, etc.

 What Constitutes ‘National Interest’?

-The INS regulations have not explicitly defined “National Interest”.
-However, the Immigration Service has recognized the following criteria in determining whether the national interest is met:
+The Immigration and Naturalization Service (INS) regulations have not explicitly defined “National Interest.”
+However, the U.S. Citizenship and Immigration Services has recognized the following criteria in determining whether the national interest is met:

 - Improving the U.S. economy